nahknarmi/arch-as-code/README.md

 Trilogy email with no `@` suffix, and your Jira password.
 An example:
 `brian.oxley` rather than `brian.oxley@trilogy.com`.

+See `samples/config` for example files to place under your `~/.arch-as-code` directory.

 ## TODO

 * Instructions for obtaining various credential files